aokealy/todo-list/README.md

 - Be able to uncheck the task to mark not completed
 - Display if the task is completed or not completed

+### Potential features:
+- Be able to view the task with the description in a new page
+- add timer to display to set to complete task

 # Technologies Used
 - Python - Provides the functionality for the site.
 - HTML5 - Provides the content and structure for the website.